 Who can join?

-The Overseas Social Security is open to you if you work outside the EEA(New window) or Switzerland.
+The Overseas Social Security is open to you if you work outside the EEA(New window), Switzerland or the United Kingdom.
 In order to join, you need to be:

 - a Belgian national, or

 - a national of a member state of the EEA or Switzerland, or

 - a national of another country, but work for the Belgian state, regions or communities, or for a company with its registered office in Belgium.

 A note for nationals of the EEA or Switzerland (except Belgium)

 Are you keeping your residence in an EEA member state or Switzerland (Belgium excepted) while you work as an expat?
 In that case, you can only join the Belgian Overseas Social Security if your country of residence does not provide its own compulsory social security scheme for expats working outside of the EEA, Switzerland or the United Kingdom.

 Please note!
 In case you are not a EEA or Swiss national, the basic package for affiliation formula 17 can imply certain restrictions.